PUTTING MONEY BACK IN PEOPLES' POCKETS

 Online tax filing is also available through MyFreeTaxes.
-The program is completely free for anyone who is filing a simple return.
+The program is completely free for anyone who is filing a simple return, regardless of income.
 To find out if you are filing a simple return, visit https://www.myfreetaxes.com/support?q=what-is-a-simple-return

 HOW THE PROGRAM WORKS

 - To use MyFreeTaxes, visit the website and follow the instructions provided.
 Helpful checklists provide information on the documents you will need to complete your return.

 - 2,010 filers in Western Connecticut had their tax returns prepared for free in 2019

 - $2.9 million in total federal refunds were returned to taxpayers served by the program in the region served by United Way of Western Connecticut

 Successful VITA Season Returns More Than $2 Million to Western CT Taxpayers